MSC Maya: Engine equipment

-The main engine on board of MSC Maya is 2-stroke 11-cylinder diesel engine MAN B&W 11S90ME-C10, which has total output power of 67,100 kW / 83,780 hp.
-The vessel is driven by one fixed-pitch five-blades propeller with a diameter of 10.5 m (34.5 ft).
+The main engine on board MSC Maya is 2-stroke 11-cylinder diesel engine MAN B&W 11S90ME-C10, which has a total output power of 67,100 kW / 83,780 hp.
+The vessel is driven by one fixed-pitch five-blade propeller with a diameter of 10.5 m (34.5 ft).
 Additionally, for easier maneuvering while at port, the ultra large container carrier is equipped with two bow thrusters.
-All these propulsion systems allow the cargo ship to operate with service speed of 22.8 kn.
+All these propulsion systems allow the cargo ship to operate with a service speed of 22.8 kn.

 MSC Maya News and Information

-MSC Maya was christened in Port of Antwerp on September 26, 2016.
+MSC Maya was christened in the Port of Antwerp on September 26, 2016.

 MSC Maya made her maiden call at Southampton on December 15, 2016.

 MSC Maya is operating under the flag of Panama with IMO number 9708679 and call sign 3EZI.
-The vessel is operating on Far East-Europe service of MSC in the framework of the 2M Alliance.
+The vessel is operating on the Far East-Europe service of MSC in the framework of the 2M Alliance.